 1 tablespoon lemon juice (I used 1 teaspoon instead)

-1 teaspoon dry-roasted cumin seeds, coarsely pounded (I used store-bought packet)
+1 teaspoon dry-roasted cumin seeds, coarsely pounded (I used store-bought packet cumin powder)

-1. Combined beetroot, coriander leaves and chili in a mixing bowl.
+1. Place beetroot, coriander leaves and chili in a bowl.

-2. Put all remaining ingredients in another mixing bowl and mix well, then pour over beetroot mixture and mix well again.
+2. Put all remaining ingredients in another bowl and mix to combine.
+Then pour over beetroot mixture.
+Mix again.

-3. Serve at room temperature or preferably chilled.
-Garnish if desired with an extra sprinkle of cumin.
+3. Serve chilled.
+Garnish with sprinkle of cumin powder.